call203/chatapp-nest/README.md

 4. Run `npm run start:dev` depending on which package manager you use to start the project in development mode.

-This work is based on [Chat platform eduction](https://github.com/stuyy/chat-platform-react)
+This work is based on [chat platform open source project](https://github.com/stuyy/chat-platform-react)